ibnuda/fpmortals/manuscript/complete.md

   clock     = LocalClock.liftM[Task, HT](new LocalClockTask)
 ~~~~~~~~

-and now everything compiles!

 dan semuanya berhasil dikompilasi.

-The second approach to wiring up an application is more complex, but necessary
-when there are conflicts in the monad stack, such as we need in our main loop.
-If we perform an analysis we find that the following are needed:

 Pendekatan kedua adalah dengan membuat sebuah aplikasi yang lebih kompleks,
 namun dibutuhkan bila terjadi konflik pada susunan monad, seperti yang kita
 butuhkan pada ikalan utama kita.
 Bila kita melakukan analisis, kita akan menemukan
 bahwa monad berikutlah yang kita butuhkan:

--   `MonadError[F, JsonClient.Error]` for uses of the `JsonClient`
--   `MonadState[F, BearerToken]` for uses of the `OAuth2JsonClient`
--   `MonadState[F, WorldView]` for our main loop

 -   `MonadError[F, JsonClient.Error]` untuk penggunaan `JsonClient`
 -   `MonadState[F, BearerToken]` untuk penggunaan`OAuth2JsonClient`
 -   `MonadState[F, WorldView]` untuk ikalan utama kita

-Unfortunately, the two `MonadState` requirements are in conflict.
-We could
-construct a data type that captures all the state of the program, but that is a
-leaky abstraction.
-Instead, we nest our `for` comprehensions and provide state
-where it is needed.

 Sayangnya, persyaratan dua `MonadState` menyebabkan konflik.
 Kita dapat membuat
 sebuah tipe data yang menangkap semua keadaan program.
 Namun, hal tersebut merupakan
 abstraksi yang penuh kebocoran.
 Maka dari itu, kita akan melapiskan komprehensi
 *for* (lol, help) kita dan menyediakan keadaan saat dibutuhkan.

-We now need to think about three layers, which we will call `F`, `G`, `H`

 Sekarang kita harus berpikir mengenai tiga lapisan, yang kita sebut `F`, `G`, dan `H`